 "Not Sarge’s jeep, dumbass," Simmons replied tiredly.
 "The one Donut brought here.
 The one you’ve been sleeping in whenever I ask you to do a simple fucking chore."

 "Oh…right."
-The orange chupadore rubbed his chin thoughtfully.
+Grif rubbed his chin thoughtfully.
 "That back seat is so comfortable…and smells like lilacs for some reason."

 Grif frowned immensely.
 "Wait, seriously?
 We’re just supposed to…pack our shit, leave our base – which guarding, I thought, was literally the ONLY point of this stupid war – and follow the Blues when we have no idea where they went, or why."
-The shorter chupadore gestured with both hands in frustration.
+He gestured with both hands in frustration.
 "They could be anywhere in the world by now!"

 "Not…exactly.
 According to our intelligence--"

 "Intelligence?"
 Grif interrupted moodily with a snort.
-"Show me anything in this goddamned army that resembles ‘intelligence’."
+"Show me anything in this goddamn army that resembles ‘intelligence’."